DeadlyEssence01/CB_example_monster/README.md

 1. Battle Sprite Path: Make sure to put the path to your battle sprite's json.
 If you right click a the battle sprite json in the Godot editor you can "Copy Path" and then paste it to fill that information in.
 1. Description: This is a short description of your monster.
 Traffikrabdos' is "a double coned crab".
 1. Move Tags: This section is a bit weird, as monsters get moves based on their tags.
 All moves have tags, and whatever tag you give a monster will determine what move set it gets.
 [You may look through moves, and their associated tags on the wiki.](https://wiki.cassettebeasts.com/wiki/Data:Moves) Eventually, I may be able to release a doc with all the tags list and the moves associated with them, instead of having to search for tags and click through each move.
-1. Tape upgrades: This is an array.
+1. Tape Upgrades: This is an array.
 Tapes get up to 5 stars so you can have up to 5 upgrades.
 0 is the upgrade given at 1 star, 1 is the upgrade given at 2 stars, etc. If you created an empty `Monster_Form` resource, then you will need to increase the size to 5, and in each `[empty]` slot you'll want to find and click `New TapeUpgradeMove`, this will allow you to optionally add a new slot on upgrade, and a new sticker.
 You can drag and drop stickers into the `sticker` slot from `data/battle_moves`.
 1. Bestiary Index: this should be -1 for all modded monsters.
 1. Bestiary Bios: This is broken up into 2 sections (Your array should be size 2).
 The first is the default bio your monster shows.
 The second is the additional bio information unlocked by getting the monster to 5 stars.

 Once you've filled all that out, your monster is *almost* done.
-Congratz!
+Congrats!
 You've made it this far.

 We have three more things to cover:
 1. Making the game recognize your monster (add it to the bestiary, make it available through give_tape commands, etc).